 Counselling is not about being given advice or told what to do, rather I will walk alongside you to support you in better understanding yourself and working towards change.

-I really enjoy using metaphors to explore ideas and feelings.
-Here a couple of metaphors that have been used to describe the counselling process;
+I really enjoy using metaphors to explore ideas and feelings, such as the one below.

 The Laundry Cupboard